Lumbar Disk Replacement

 of bones called vertebrae that are stacked on top of each other.
 Disks between the

-bones rubbing against each other.
+the bones rubbing against each other.
 The lumbar vertebrae and disks are at the bottom

 of your spine.
 Lumbar disk replacement involves replacing a worn or degenerated disk